vUsmanK/vUsmanK/README.md

 I'm **Usman**, a student who has a strong passion for all things open source.
 I love writing command-line tools.
 And I believe in making the most of every opportunity and am always eager to explore new ideas and experiences.
 <hr>
-I’m a Student currently pursuing my bachelor's degree in Computer Science.
+Currently pursuing my bachelor's degree in Computer Science.
 I’m passionate about developing products that make people's lives easier and miserable.

 * 🖥️  See my portfolio at [https://vusmank.github.io/](http://usmank.github.io/)
 * ✉️  You can contact me at [robinhoodfrost360@gmail.com](mailto:robinhoodfrost360@gmail.com)